Antynea/grub-btrfs/README.md

 #### TO DO

-* Show full path or only name of snapshots in grub-menu
+* Display name of microcode in menuentry when available